 So, What About Small Company Branding?

 Can a small business have a brand?
+What about a brand community?
 Both groups agreed it is essential to purposefully embody what the business or organization stands for.
 This is especially true for those whose marketing efforts must be targeted locally, or with specialized offerings.
 Perhaps even more so when a business’s identity is an extension or embodiment of an owner’s personal belief system.

 Specific takeaways included: